-Camera review: me and my Agfa Selectronic 3 – by Mark Brown
+Camera review: Agfa Selectronic 3 – by Mark Brown

 What you see below is my Agfa Selectronic 3, the camera I’m reviewing today.
 It’s a Pentax K-mount SLR released in 1980 and produced for only a few short years until around 1983.
 I bought it because of the big orangey-red button.

 The above photo is an image of a Bitter SC, a rarity from the ‘80s.
 It is not my photo – in fact, credit goes to Jay Ramey at Autoweek – and it does not really have anything to do with an Agfa Selectronic 3.
 I include the above photo as I have been a car nerd since the age of 6 months, and I can’t help but to compare my cameras with particular cars.

 So, if you’ll indulge an old car bore, I shall be likening this little known camera with this little known car below.

 [EMULSIVE: OK, I’ll indulge you.
 How is this the Bitter SC of cameras, then?]